AI Coding Tools · Cursor

 The four failure modes above are structural — they don’t get patched.
 What changes is how fast you find them, understand them, and fix them for good.

 The live API returns a string.
 Your code expects a number.
 It passed every test.
 The mismatch only exists in production, with real data, against a real endpoint.
-That’s the gap — and it’s catchable before a user finds it.
+That’s the Cursor issue you need to fix — but it’s catchable before a user finds it.

 The first user hit the happy path.
 The moment a code path starts behaving differently for a different data shape, plan tier, or usage pattern — you see it before a second user files a ticket.